gpstar81/GPStar-proton-pack/AUDIO.md

 To add more music, copy stereo wav tracks (16-bit 44khz stereo wav files) onto the SD card of the pack and wand.
 File naming of the music tracks start at 500.
 So for example, `500_somesong.wav`, `501_somesong.wav`, `502_somesong.wav`, etc. **Do not leave any gaps in the number sequencing!** (For example of what NOT to do, `500_somesong.wav` followed by `502_somesong.wav` leaving off `501_somesong.wav` on the SD card.)
 The most and only important part in the naming is the XXX_ prefix for all tracks.

+`Please remove any metadata that may be in the music wav files that you add.
+This can cause problems with loading and playing back your music tracks`

 `The below photo is a example of the prefixing and music sequencing`

 ![audio example](images/audioexample.jpg)